Financial Aid Checklist

 September/October

 • Complete the Free Application for Federal Student Aid (FAFSA) by March 1 for maximum aid consideration.
-This is the next academic year's FAFSA!
+This is the FAFSA for the next academic year.
 It is time to begin the process again.
 See the steps you completed from last October.

 November